katiana22/latent-deeponet/README.md

 ## General info

-This Git repository contains python codes for implementing the Latent DeepONet model proposed here:
+This Git repository contains python codes for implementing the Latent DeepONet model proposed here: https://arxiv.org/abs/2304.07599.
-Latent DeepONet leverages auroencoder models with the operator regressor DeepONet, to learn operators on latent spaces by leveraging the intrinsic dimensionality of physics-based data.
+Latent DeepONet employs auroencoder models with the operator regressor DeepONet, to learn operators in latent spaces by leveraging the intrinsic dimensionality of physics-based data.

 The code has the following capabilities:
 * Perform operator regression for PDE problems of very high dimensionality (e.g., high-dimensional time-dependent PDEs)